emms-garcia/roboronya/README.md

 ## Installation

 Installation is fairly simple for those familiar with Python.
 A `requirements.txt` file is included with the dependencies that `roboronya` uses.
 Since `hangups` uses `Python3`, this project is implemented in `Python3` as well, currently using the `3.3.6` version.
-Other than that the only extra requirement is a Google Gmail account, whose credentials `hangups` will prompt for when running `roboronya`.
+Other than that, the only extra requirement is a Google Gmail account, whose credentials `hangups` will prompt for when running `roboronya` for a first time (or when the refresh token expires).

 **Please Note: These are not used for any malign purpose for `roboronya`, they are just used to connect to hangouts via `hangups`.**